 WCSAJ is a peer-reviewed, double-blind, “open access” academic publication focusing broadly on the contemporary intersections of the fields of sociology, political science and communication.
 The journal particularly privileges the epistemic approach behind “Systemics and Complexity Theories”, therefore interdisciplinary academic works are welcome.

-WCSA is delighted to announce the publication of the WCSA Special Issue “The Turbulent Global Convergence Game”, appeared at number 3, vol. 19 of the Rivista Trimestrale di Scienza dell’Amminitrazione: Studi di teoria e ricerca sociale.
-This publication is the second research outcome from the 8th WCSA World Conference, held at the European Parliament Office in Rome, in November 2018.
+The WCSA Special Issue “The Turbulent Global Convergence Game”, appeared at number 3, vol. 19 of the Rivista Trimestrale di Scienza dell’Amminitrazione: Studi di teoria e ricerca sociale.
+This publication is the second research outcome from the 8th WCSA World Conference held at the European Parliament Office in Rome, in November 2018.

-With great honor, WCSA announces the publication of the 76th number of the Central European Political Science Review, dedicated to the WCSA Special Issue: “The Turbulent Global Convergence Game”.
+The 76th number of the Central European Political Science Review is dedicated to the WCSA Special Issue: “The Turbulent Global Convergence Game”.

-The publication is the very first outcome of the new agreement reached between the WCSA and the Central European Political Science Review (CEPSR).
-Signed in November 2018, during the 8th WCSA Conference held in the European Parliament in Rome, the agreement is aimed at enhancing the opportunities for both institutions to promote publications, events and more.
+The publication is the very first outcome of the new agreement reached between the WCSA and the Central European Political Science Review (CEPSR) and the first publication from the 8th WCSA Conference held at the European Parliament Office in Rome, in November 2018 in Rome, November 2018.

 The WCSA book series is devoted to sociological works that are based upon Complexity and Systemic theories.The series reflects the conviction of WCSA that, in these turbulent times, Complexity theories are the best scientific tools to seize the incertitude and the ignorance that affect both social scientist and social actors in their everyday lives.
 The series welcomes books that consist of either epistemological works or researches on specific subjects.
 The epistemic works will boost the recently neglected debate on the nature and the potentialities of Complexity theories.
 Furthermore, through this series WCSA aims to valorize Luhmann’s scientific legacy and continue his epistemic and sociological work.
 The researches will be both theoretical and empirical, and will analyze specific social phenomena through the complex and systemic tools